-• 2nd offense
+2nd offense

 Progress and/or attendance will be removed by the teacher or designated administrator.
-A mandatory, online meeting will then be set up in Newrow for the LC, student, and teacher or administrator to discuss this re-occurring violation and the probable consequences of future violations.
+A mandatory, online meeting will then be set up in the Live Session Platform for the LC, student, and teacher or administrator to discuss this re-occurring violation and the probable consequences of future violations.